FreeMasen/WiredForge.com/content/blog/misc/getpid.md

 }
 ```

-Now we are going to start using the bindings, this can get a little hairy since we will lose all of the rust niceties.
-Our goal is going to be to reproduce [this](https://stackoverflow.com/questions/7729245/can-i-use-sysctl-to-retrieve-a-process-list-with-the-user#7733928) c but with a few twists.
+Now we are going to start using the bindings, this can get a little hairy since when interoperating with c we will lose all of the rust niceties.
+Our goal is going to be to reproduce [this](https://stackoverflow.com/questions/7729245/can-i-use-sysctl-to-retrieve-a-process-list-with-the-user#7733928) stack overflow answer but with a few twists.
 Essentially we will be building a `Vec` of `kinfo_proc`s from raw memory and then returning the `kp_proc.p_pid` and `kp_proc.p_comm` properties as strings.
 To start we need to create some variables.

 ```rust
 // this resolves in sysctl to kern.procs.all